tongyu0924/Secure-Diffusion-Watermarking-Survey/README.md

 | **Ownership Protection** | None | Referenced method only (e.g., [WaDiff (official repo)](https://github.com/rmin2000/WaDiff) — not implemented here |
 | **Provenance Verification** | None | Referenced methods only (e.g., Stable Signature) — not implemented |

 Each folder includes code and minimal examples.
-Most implementations require no model retraining.
 For usage and execution instructions, please refer to the corresponding `README.md` file inside each folder.

 ---